xknoll56/COMP472Assignment1/COMP472Assignment1/README.txt

 COMP 472 - A1

+We certify that this submission is the original work of members of the group and meets the Faculty's Expectations of Originality

 Kevin McAllister - 40031326 (Role C)
 Xavier Knoll - 40132134 (Role V)
 Jordan Goulet - 40075688 (Role P)

+-June 6th 2021

 Summary:
 This program calculates the path with the least cost from the chosen starting point to the closest possible destination.